LDRyan0/sam-tutoring/README.md

   - ```diff``` shows you what lines have been added, removed and updated in a concise view

-When you're working on a project with hundres of people and a massive code base (hundreds of thousands of lines) imagine how difficult getting things done would be without version control!
+When you're working on a project with *hundreds of people* and a massive code base (*hundreds of thousands of lines*) imagine how difficult getting things done would be without version control!